pingidentity/pingidentity-devops-getting-started/docs/docker-images/pingdirectory/README.md

 ## Running a PingDirectory container

-The easiest way to test a simple standalone image of PingDirectory is to cut/paste the following command into a terminal on a machine with docker.
+The easiest way to test test a simple standalone image of PingDirectory is to cut/paste the following command into a terminal on a machine with docker.

 ```
   docker run \